-ARFOLITIXORIN

-A DRUG CANDIDATE THAT CAN ENHANCE THE EFFECT OF CHEMOTHERAPY
+ARFOLITIXORIN A DRUG CANDIDATE THAT CAN ENHANCE THE EFFECT OF CHEMOTHERAPY

 Isofol's folate-based drug candidate arfolitixorin ([6R]-MTHF) has the potential to be established as a key component in today's standard treatment of several forms of solid tumors.
 A clinical study in patients with colorectal cancer is now being conducted as a first step.
 To optimize the efficay of the first-line treatment, 5-FU-based chemotherapy, it is administered together with folate-based drugs that, after degradation in the body, are converted to the active metabolite [6R]-MTHF.
 This active metabolite increases the tumor cell-killing effect of 5-FU and simultaneously reduces the production of one of the building blocks that tumor cells need to multiply.
-The body's conversion of currently available folate-based drugs to the active metabolite is a multi-step process.
-Treating patients with the metabolite in its pure form, eliminating the need for conversion, could therefore bring significant benefits.
+The body's conversion of currently available folate-based drugs to the active metabolite in its pure form, eliminating the need for conversion, could therefore bring significant benefits.